GStreamer/gstreamer/Playback+tutorial+1+Playbin+usage.markdown

 </table>

-`playbin2` defines 3 action signals to retrieve
+`playbin` defines 3 action signals to retrieve
 metadata: `get-video-tags`, `get-audio-tags` and `get-text-tags`.
 The name if the tags is standardized, and the list can be found in the `GstTagList` documentation.
 In this example we are interested in the